-Access to health care Ensure the workforce has access to primary healthcare on site, providing prescriptions a vaccinations where necessary/applicable In case more than 35 workers are present of site, ensure that a hospital, medical clinic or health centre can be reached within a period 45 minutes.
-Community health and safety Vulnerable Groups Due to lack of funding, only poor farmers will install modern irrigation.
+Access to health care Ensure the workforce has access to primary healthcare on site, providing prescriptions and vaccinations where necessary/applicable In case more than 35 workers are present on site, ensure that a hospital, medical clinic or a health centre can be reached within a period of 45 minutes.
+Communi health an safety Due to lack of funding, only poor farmers will install modern irrigation.
 This might raise questions regarding inequity and reduce the trust in the authorities.
-Ensure all vulnerable groups are consulted durin- inception phase and continually throughout proje cycle to verify and further identify all specific nee- limitations and constraints.
-Final decisions on wh will benefit will be made with communities and wa user associations
+Ensure all vulnerable groups are consulted during inception phase and continually throughout project cycle to verify and further identify all specific needs, limitations and constraints.
+Final decisions on who will benefit will be made with communities and water- user associations